 - Commercial Management.

-This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Board of Quantity Surveying Profession of Malaysia (BQSM).
+This course is accredited by the Chartered Institution of Civil Engineering Surveyors (CICES)

 The work-based portion of this apprenticeship counts towards the professional practice portion you will need to gain for full membership of the RICS at end point assessment.